 If fishing Pegs 1 or 40, fish in the margins for a bite a chuck, but be warned, some big fish have come from these pegs so you may need to scale up your tackle and be prepared for a fight.
 Remember, on this lake there is a minimum recommended line strength of 14 elastic, 8lb line and a maximum of Size 12 hook - although you don't need to go large as earlier in 2007 a 29lb carp was taken on the pole using just a Size 16.

 About a third of an acre in size, Bassett's Pond is a delightful pool stuffed full of fish which is ideal for younger anglers, beginners and those who want to be sure of catching a good bag of fish.
 It offers a total of 14 pegs, two of which are purpose-built for disabled anglers.

-Especially appealing in bad weather because it is so sheltered, Bassett's holds a good head of original stock carp to 10lbs which came from the famous Horseshoe Lake.
-Although the average size of these fish is only 12oz, this is expected to increase to around 1lb by 2008.
+Especially appealing in bad weather because it is so sheltered, Bassett's holds a good head of original stock carp to 6lbs which came from the famous Horseshoe Lake, although the average size of the majority of fish is between 12oz and 1lb.

 Other species include handsome crucian carp averaging 1lb with some bigger than this; roach and rudd to 1lb 8oz and averaging a healthy 1lb; golden tench averaging 1lb 4oz; green tench to about 1lb; ide to a similar size; blue and golden orfe to 1lb 4oz; some ghosties to 2lbs 8oz and koi carp to 9lbs.